Ipgnosis/tic_tac_toe/README.md

 After each move made by the agent, probabilities of win/lose/draw are calculated for the game state as it exists at the completion of that move.

-Each game record is saved in a game history file (see 'game history' below), assuming that the game is unique, i.e. is not a duplicate of a game that has been played before.
+Each game record is saved in a game history file (see 'game history' below), assuming that the game is not a duplicate of a game that has been played before.
 Note that 'uniqueness' is evaluated against a transposition algorithm that considers all rotations and reflections of a given game state (see also 'Transposition' below).
 The game data stored is:
 - Result - X win, O win, Draw
 - Game - a list of the moves made
 - Probs - a list of the outcome probabilities for each corresponding move from the perspective of the agent (X/O) that made the move (P(win), P(loss), P(draw))

 If the game doesn't require human intervention, there is the option to report progress on the game loop run to the terminal along with an estimate of time remaining in the game loop.
-This is currently set to every 10% of the game loop, but that is a variable.
+This is currently set to every 10% of the game limit, but that is a variable.

 At the end of the game loop execution, the following data is output to the terminal:
 - Score data (X wins, O wins, Draws)